Posts

 Image

-A Day of History, A Birthday Mix-up and a Delightful Surprise (May 3rd) Today was Arthur’s birthday, his very first one in South Korea.
-And I had a little surprise prepared for him, Korean-style.
+Today was Arthur’s birthday, his very first one in South Korea.
+And of course, I had a little surprise prepared for him… Korean-style.
 A few days earlier, I picked up a bowl of miyeok-guk (미역국), or seaweed soup, from a local shop.
 In Korea, this soup is traditionally eaten on birthdays.
-It’s more than a warm meal, it’s a symbolic dish that honors Samsin Halmoni, the goddess who watches over childbirth and mothers.
+It’s more than a warm meal, it carries a deeper meaning.
+Miyeok-guk is a symbolic dish that honors Samsin Halmoni, the goddess who watches over childbirth and mothers.
 By eating miyeok-guk on your birthday, you’re essentially paying quiet tribute to your mother for bringing you into the world.
-In preparation, I also made a quick stop at Daiso; the one-stop shop for literally everything.
-There’s one on practically every corner in Seoul, and it’s where Koreans often go for affordable household items, beauty products, kitchenware, snacks, pet supplies, stationery, and quirky little finds you didn’t know you needed.
-I picked up a small birthday candlelight that play...
+A Quick Stop at Daiso In preparation, I also made a quick stop at Daiso; the famous one-stop shop where you can find almost anything.
+There seems to be one on nearly every corner in Seoul and it’s where many Koreans often go for affordable everyday items: household goods, beauty products, kitchenware, snacks, pet supplies, stationery and plenty of quirky little things you didn’t know you needed. ...

 Image

-A Perfect Day Playing Tourist in My Temporary Home City The weather was absolutely perfect - blueish with some clouds - the kind of day you want to spend outside.
-After a simple breakfast of cereal and instant coffee, we set off to explore some beautiful spots on the north side of the Han River.
-I wanted to start at Euljiro 3(sam)-ga Station, and to keep things easy, we walked to Gangnam Station (Line 2) so we could take the subway straight there without any transfers.
-A quick tip: it’s always helpful to know exactly which Exit to take when navigating Seoul’s subway system.
-The stations can be huge beneath the streets!
-As we emerged into the streets, we found ourselves surrounded by a mix of tiny shops selling all kinds of odds and ends, and towering construction sites reshaping the city.
-We made our way to one of my favorite places in Seoul: Cheonggyecheon Stream.
-The weather couldn’t have been better for a stroll along the stream.
-People were walking, chatting, lounging with books, a...
+The weather was absolutely perfect, a solft blue sky with some clouds, the kind of day you want to spend outside.
+After a simple breakfast of cereal and instant coffee, Arthur and I set off to explore some beautiful spots on the north side of the Han River.
+I wanted to start at Euljiro 3(sam)-ga Station and to keep things simple, we walked to Gangnam Station (Line 2) so we could take the subway there without any transfers.
+A quick tip when navigating Seoul’s subway system: always check which Exit you need before arriving.
+Many stations are enormous beneath the streets and choosing the right exit can save you quite a bit of wandering.
+A Stroll Along Cheonggyecheon Stream When we stepped out of the station, we found ourselves surrounded by a fascinating mix of tiny neighborhood shops selling all kinds of odds and ends, standing side by side with towering construction sites reshaping the city skyline.
+From there, w e made our way to one of my favorite places in Seoul: Cheonggye...

 May 1 - 25: After My Solo Stay in Seoul - The Start of Our 3-Week Adventure Together (Part 1)